XingzhePeng/FaceRecognition-Website-Project/README.md

 >$sudo apt-get install mysql-client
 >$sudo apt-get install libmysqlclient-dev
 >```
->>It's also recommended to install mysql-workbench to get a friendlier access to the Mysql server if you in Ubuntu with GUI.
+>>It's also recommended to install mysql-workbench to get a friendlier access to the Mysql server if you're in Ubuntu with GUI.
 Run this:
 >```bash
 >$sudo apt-get install mysql-workbench
 >```